gzmaslidemir/cpp-practice-projects/README.md

 - Functions
 - Menu-driven programming

+### 8. Undo/Redo Story Editor (`undo-redo-story-editor.cpp`)

+A simple text editor simulation that demonstrates undo and redo functionality using stacks and queues.

+#### Features:
+- Add words to a story
+- Undo the last entered word
+- Redo previously undone words
+- Print the final story in the correct order
+- Uses stacks and queues to manage data

+#### Technologies Used:
+- C++
+- Stacks
+- Queues
+- Data Structures
+- Loops

 ## About Me
 I am a Software Development student currently improving my C++ and problem-solving skills.